How to Manage Project Change Requests with Free Template

 What is change management?

 In project management, change management refers to the process used to identify, document, and remediate change in a project.
-That change could alter the scope, budget, resourcing, and timeline of a project.
+That change could alter the project scope, budget, resourcing, and timeline of a project.
 Or it could just alter an existing project requirement and nothing else.

 Like projects, change comes in many shapes and sizes.
 So it’s up to you as the project manager to keep an eye out for it and apply the proper steps to avoid project combustion.